|

 designed a propulsion system known as the ‘turbo-shaft’, which is still used in

 most helicopters today.
-Using this technology, Focke designed this upright,
+Using this technology, Focke designed the upright,

-vertical take-off aircraft, which was just coming off the drawing board as the
+vertical take-off aircraft (above), which was just coming off the drawing board as the

 war ended.
 At the end of each of the three long arms of this technologically